 The FDA inspected our neurosurgery manufacturing facility in Andover, England in June 2012.
 On November 5, 2012, we received a warning letter dated November 1, 2012 related to quality systems issues at that facility.
 The warning letter identified violations related to corrective and preventative actions, process validations, internal quality audits, and internal review of the suitability and effectiveness of the quality system at defined intervals.
 Since the conclusion of the FDA inspection in June 2012, we have remediated the observations that the FDA has made and continue to make further improvements in the quality system.
+We have received a letter from the FDA on April 28, 2014 stating that the FDA had accepted the Corrective Action Plan which would be verified at an FDA Inspection.

-On February 14, 2013, we received a warning letter from the FDA relating to quality systems issues at our manufacturing facility located in Añasco, Puerto Rico.
+On February 14, 2013, we received a warning letter from the FDA dated February 13, 2013 relating to quality systems issues at our manufacturing facility located in Añasco, Puerto Rico ("Añasco facility").
 The letter resulted from an inspection conducted at that facility during October and November 2012.
 On February 15, 2013 we stopped distribution of our collagen products manufactured in the Añasco facility in order to confirm that we had successfully validated all such products and engaged a third-party consultant having appropriate quality system regulations expertise to confirm such validations.
-On February 22, 2013 the third-party consultant certified the completeness of such validations and we resumed distribution of collagen products from the Añasco, Puerto Rico facility.
+On February 22, 2013 the third-party consultant certified the completeness of such validations and we resumed distribution of collagen products from the Añasco facility.

 We met with the Office of Compliance at the Center for Devices and Radiological Health on March 26, 2013.
 We presented our plans for both immediate remediation and our corporate plan for the development and implementation of a single Quality System for the entire Company.
 We have engaged former FDA professionals as third party consultants to work with us on our remediation plans.
-We also met with the Office of Compliance at the FDA San Juan, Puerto Rico office to discuss the remediation plans at the Añasco, Puerto Rico facility.
+We also met with the Office of Compliance at the FDA San Juan, Puerto Rico office to discuss the remediation plans at the Añasco facility.
 We have prioritized senior level quality and regulatory staff to address the quality system improvement plans at all of our facilities.

-On October 24, 2013, the United States Food and Drug Administration began an inspection of the Añasco facility.
+On October 24, 2013, the FDA began an inspection of the Añasco facility.
 At the end of the inspection on November 26, 2013, the FDA issued a new Form 483 with six additional observations relating to Corrective and Preventative Action ("CAPA"), quality system procedures and instructions, procedures pertaining to complaints, procedures pertaining to checking and maintaining equipment, procedures for finished device acceptance and procedures to prevent contamination of equipment or products.
 These observations did not impact our ability to manufacture and sell product.
-On March 4, 2014 we met with the FDA Office of Compliance, San Juan, Puerto Rico District to discuss the Corrective Action and remediation plan at the Añasco, Puerto Rico facility.
-We committed to several corporate-wide corrections and additional site corrections and will continue to complete these within the timeframes provided to the FDA in order to remediate the observations that the FDA has made.
+On March 4, 2014 we met with the FDA Office of Compliance, San Juan, Puerto Rico District to discuss the Corrective Action and remediation plan at the Añasco facility.
+We committed to several corporate-wide corrections and additional site corrections at that meeting.